-Girl Scout recognized for promoting 2020 Census
+Local Girl Scout recognized for promoting 2020 Census

+CUMBERLAND COUNTY, Pa. — The September 30 deadline to fill out the 2020 Census is quickly approaching, meaning critical funding is at stake.

+Officials have been consistently reminding everyone to get their forms in.
+However their newest advocate to remind Pennsyvanians to fill out the Census, is just 10-years-old.

-CUMBERLAND COUNTY, Pa. — The Cumberland County Commissioners recognized 10-year-old Miriam March, a fifth-grader at South Middleton’s Iron Forge Elementary, for doing her part to promote the 2020 Census.
+The Cumberland County Commissioners recognized 10-year-old Miriam March, a fifth-grader at South Middleton’s Iron Forge Elementary, for doing her part to promote the 2020 Census.

 March, a Girl Scout, earned a Census 2020 patch for her achievement.